B-UMMI/chewBBACA_tutorial/README.md

     `git clone https://github.com/B-UMMI/chewBBACA_tutorial`
 3. Go to `.../chewBBACA_tutorial/` and run `unzip genomes/complete_genomes.zip` to extract all the complete genomes.
 A directory named `complete_genomes` will be created in `.../chewBBACA_tutorial/`.

 The execution times reported in this tutorial were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
 Using a computer with less powerful specifications can greatly increase the duration of the analyses.

+The commands used in this tutorial assume that the working directory is the topmost level of the cloned repository, `.../chewBBACA_tutorial/`.
+The commands should be adapted if they are executed from a different working directory.

 ## Schema creation

 We will start by creating a wgMLST schema based on **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome) available at NCBI.
-The sequences are present in the `.../chewBBACA_tutorial/complete_genomes/` directory.
+The sequences are present in the `complete_genomes/` directory.
 To create the wgMLST schema, run the following command:

 ```
-chewBBACA.py CreateSchema -i .../chewBBACA_tutorial/complete_genomes/ -o .../chewBBACA_tutorial/tutorial_schema --ptf .../chewBBACA_tutorial/Streptococcus_agalactiae.trn --cpu 6
+chewBBACA.py CreateSchema -i complete_genomes/ -o tutorial_schema --ptf Streptococcus_agalactiae.trn --cpu 6
 ```

-The schema seed will be available at `.../chewBBACA_tutorial/tutorial_schema/schema_seed`.
+The schema seed will be available at `tutorial_schema/schema_seed`.
 You should pass the complete path to the Prodigal training file that is included in the cloned repository, `Streptococcus_agalactiae.trn`, to the `--ptf` parameter.
 We passed the value `6` to the `--cpu` parameter to use 6 CPU cores, but you should pass a value based on the specifications of your machine.
 In our system, the process took 56 seconds to complete resulting on a wgMLST schema with 3128 loci.
 At this point the schema is defined as a set of loci each with a single allele.

 ## Allele calling

 The next step is to perform allele calling with the wgMLST schema created in the previous step for the **32** complete genomes.
 To do so, run the following command:

 ```
-chewBBACA.py AlleleCall -i .../chewBBACA_tutorial/complete_genomes/ -g .../chewBBACA_tutorial/tutorial_schema/schema_seed -o .../chewBBACA_tutorial/results32_wgMLST --cpu 6
+chewBBACA.py AlleleCall -i complete_genomes/ -g tutorial_schema/schema_seed -o results32_wgMLST --cpu 6
 ```

 The allele call used the default BSR threshold of 0.6 (more information on the threshold [here](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling)) and took approximately 17 minutes to complete (an average of 32 seconds per genome).
-The expected results were also included in the repository in `.../chewBBACA_tutorial/expected_results/Allele_calling/results32_wgMLST` for reference.
+The expected results were also included in the repository in `expected_results/Allele_calling/results32_wgMLST` for reference.

 ## Paralog detection

 The next step in the analysis is to determine if some of the loci can be considered paralogs, based on the result of the wgMLST allele calling.
-The _Allele call_ returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `.../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>` folder.
+The _Allele call_ returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `results32_wgMLST/results_<datestamp>` folder.
-The `.../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/RepeatedLoci.txt` file contains a set of 20 loci that were identified as possible paralogs.
+The `results32_wgMLST/results_<datestamp>/RepeatedLoci.txt` file contains a set of 20 loci that were identified as possible paralogs.
 These loci should be removed from the schema due to the potential uncertainty in allele assignment (for a more detailed description see the [Alelle Calling](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling) entry on the wiki).
 To remove the set of 20 paralogous loci from the allele calling results, run the following command:

 ```
-chewBBACA.py RemoveGenes -i .../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/results_alleles.tsv -g .../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/RepeatedLoci.txt -o .../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv
+chewBBACA.py RemoveGenes -i results32_wgMLST/results_<datestamp>/results_alleles.tsv -g results32_wgMLST/results_<datestamp>/RepeatedLoci.txt -o results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv
 ```

 This will remove the columns matching the 20 paralogous loci from the allele calling results and save the allelic profiles into the `results_alleles_NoParalogs.tsv` file (the new file contains allelic profiles with 3108 loci).